This article was originally published on the Atlassian Community.

 comment

-To do this, we use the nodeHelper.getUser() method.
-So the replica sent to the on-premise instance contains the actual email address instead of the user mention.
+}Code language: JavaScript (javascript)A regular expression finds comments with user mentions in them.
+For each mention, we replace the account ID format with the email address of the corresponding user using the nodeHelper.getUser() method.
+So the replica sent to the on-premise instance contains the actual email address instead of the Cloud-specific mention format.

-Note: Replica in Exalate context is the payload used to transfer the required information between the two systems.
+Note: A replica in Exalate is the data payload (in JSON format) used to transfer information between the two systems.

 for(comment in replica.addedComments){